 Chocolate Trail (Finger Lakes)

 Are you a dessert person?
 Satisfy your sweet tooth along the Chocolate Trail in the Gaffer District of Corning.
 From ice cream and martinis to cupcakes and truffles, you’ll be in chocolate heaven!
 Explore the downtown shops, cafes, and restaurants as you indulge in each decadent bite.
 Make it a weekend event by enjoying the Chocolate Trail Package at the Radisson Hotel Corning, which includes a chocolate treat in your room, vouchers for a chocolate martini or pecan ball at an on-site restaurant, and a voucher for a handcrafted gift at the Corning Museum of Glass.

 Adirondack Lakes Cuisine Trail (Adirondacks)

 Credit: @wildwoodz95 on Instagram

 Inspired by surrounding mountains, pristine lakes, and relaxing landscapes, restaurants along the Adirondack Lakes Cuisine Trail offer carefully crafted dishes and beverages to fuel your Adirondack adventures.
-Try the American Fish Stew at Blue Moon Cafe or the Roasted Rainbow Trout at Campfire Adirondack Grill + Bar after a day of paddling on Saranac Lake.
-Some of the other “stops” along the trail include The Well Dressed Food Company (pictured), The Fiddlehead Bistro, Raquette River Brewing, and Nori’s Village Market.
+Try the American Fish Stew at Blue Moon Cafe or the Grilled Salmon at Campfire Adirondack Grill + Bar after a day of paddling on Saranac Lake.
+Some of the other “stops” along the trail include The Well Dressed Food Company (pictured), Raquette River Brewing, and Nori’s Village Market.